Datsun 240z Vs 280z: Which One Is Best?

 With demand changing in the markets, Datsun decided to make several components of the 280z more luxurious, making for a far smoother ride for daily convenience.
 Alongside this, they were also forced to make some (arguably) less-desirable impact-absorbing bumper changes to once again comply with the updated safety laws.

-This may have made the 280z the heavier sibling, but its increased performance meant that it equally as capable when it came to putting the power down in a straight line.
+This may have made the 280z the heavier sibling, but its increased performance meant that it was equally as capable when it came to putting the power down in a straight line.

 Check out what happened when Gas Monkey Garage got their hands on a 280z!